CDAC-SSDG/ParaS-Compiler/README.md

 **https://github.com/ParaS-Ecosystem**

 Thank you for your continued support.
-We look forward to collaborating with the community and working together to advance the ParaS Ecosystem through this new open-source initiative.
+We look forward to collaborate with you through this new open-source initiative.